YottaDB/YDBDoc/ProgGuide/ioproc.rst

 **$DEVICE**

 If the last commanded resulted in no error-condition, the value of $DEVICE, when interpreted as a truth-value is 0 (FALSE).
-If the status of the device reflect any error-condition, the value of $DEVICE, when interpreted as a truth-value is 1 (TRUE).
+If the status of the device reflects an error-condition, the value of $DEVICE, when interpreted as a truth-value is 1 (TRUE).
+When $DEVICE starts with 1, it is followed by a comma (,) and then by the text that would be in $ZSTATUS at the time of the error.

-For PIPE :
+Examples:

-0 indicates for READ with a zero (0) timeout that available data has been read.
+0 indicates for READ with a zero (0) timeout that the available data has been read.

-"1,Resource temporarily unavailable" indicates no input available for a READ with a zero (0) timeout.

-"1,<error signature>" indicates a read error.

-0 indicates for a WRITE that it was successful.

-"1,Resource temporarily unavailable" indicates a failure of a WRITE where the pipe is full and the WRITE would block.

-This condition also causes an exception.

-"1,<error signature>" indicates a write error
+"1 , Device detected EOF" indicates the device reached an end-of-file condition.

 **$KEY**